BRAINIFII/krinn/README.md

 ```

 ## Please Note
-For now crawling of products like book or multiple proce based on size are not supported.
+For now crawling of products like book or multiple product based on size are not supported.

 ## Usage